charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - **Needs more time (DTrace, SPADE, eBPF/bpftrace).**
   We simply needed more time to implement these provenance collectors.

-- **Reproduced/excluded (ltrace, cde).**
+- **Reproduced/excluded (ltrace, CDE).**
   - **ltrace**.
      ltrace is an off-the-shelf tool, available in most Linux package repositories.
-     However, we found it could not handle several of our benchmark workloads.
+     While we could run ltrace on some of our benchmarks, it crashed when processing on the more complex benchmarks.
      We localized the problem to the following code^[See <https://gitlab.com/cespedes/ltrace/-/blob/8eabf684ba6b11ae7a1a843aca3c0657c6329d73/handle_event.c#L775>]:

      \scriptsize